-This allows archiving of recorder files, for all groups with 'Archive via FTP' enabled, to a remote computer, connected (using the single RJ45 telephone type connector on the inderside of the recorder) either directly, or via a network.
+This allows archiving of recorder files, for all groups with 'Archive via FTP' enabled, to a remote computer, connected (using the RJ45 telephone type connector at the rear of the recorder) either directly, or via a network .
 'Archive via FTP' is enabled/disabled as part of Group configuration - section 4.3.2.